vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 <br>

+In Home Assistant, you can visualize how the Co2 value changed over time.

 <img src="images_co2/home_assistant_co2_history_graph.png" alt="SCD40" height="250px"/>

-In Home Assistant, you can visualize how the Co2 value changed over time.
 Read along how you create this graph yourself.

 ---

 ## My solution

 This sensor is the easiest way to start with ESPHome.\
-No soldering required here.\
+No soldering is required here.\
 You only need to connect the wires to the ESP and flash the correct configuration.

 <a href="images_scd40/hardware.jpg">